You are here

 The intramural funding mechanism encourages and rewards innovative research.
 The administrative and physical organization facilitates collaboration among investigators of many different institutes, promoting cross-fertilization of ideas from diverse disciplines.
 Participants will thus have the opportunity to work with a wide range of talented and creative scientists within and outside the NIDCD.

-The OSSP has developed partnerships with academic and government hospitals worldwide.
-Regional academic otolaryngology programs include Johns Hopkins University Medical Center, Georgetown University Medical Center, George Washington University Medical Center, and Walter Reed National Military Medical Center.
-Joint educational, training, and clinical opportunities and appointments with these institutions further increase the depth and breadth of training in the OSSP.
+The OSSP has developed regional partnerships with academic and government hospitals including Johns Hopkins University, Georgetown University Medical Center, and Walter Reed National Military Medical Center.
+Joint educational, training, and clinical opportunities and appointments exist with these and potentially other institutions, further increasing the depth and breadth of training in the OSSP.
 The OSSP offers flexibility to customize the site(s), type, and extent of clinical and surgical activity to best meet the career development objectives of the surgeon-scientist.

 Candidates Eligible for the OSSP